 Local Law 97 is a pivotal piece of legislation aimed at reducing greenhouse gas emissions from buildings in New York City.
 As building owners grapple with the implications of this law, understanding its requirements and deadlines becomes crucial.
 This comprehensive guide will delve into the specifics of Local Law 97, including compliance requirements, penalties for non-compliance, and strategies for “energy audits” and retrofitting.
 Building owners will learn how this law not only impacts their properties but also affects tenants and the broader rental market.
 By the end of this article, readers will have a clear understanding of Local Law 97 and the necessary steps to ensure compliance.

-Local Law 97, enacted as part of the Climate Mobilization Act, aims to significantly reduce carbon emissions from large buildings in New York City.
+Enacted as part of the Climate Mobilization Act, aims to significantly reduce carbon emissions from large buildings in New York City through energy compliance consulting.
 The law sets ambitious emissions limits for buildings over 25,000 square feet, with the goal of achieving a 40% reduction in emissions by 2030 and an 85% reduction by 2050.
 This legislation is crucial for combating climate change and promoting sustainability within the urban environment.
 Building owners must recognize the importance of these goals, as compliance not only contributes to environmental preservation but also enhances the value and marketability of their properties.

-Building owners must adhere to specific compliance requirements outlined in Local Law 97.
+Building owners must adhere to the specific compliance requirements outlined.
 These include:

 The deadlines for compliance are critical.
 The first compliance period begins in 2024, with subsequent reporting required annually.
 Failure to comply with these requirements can result in significant penalties.